-To help create and manage your to-do list, Persona Talent compiled a list of tips to tackle your to-do list using a variety of online sources related to productivity and workflow management.
+To help create and manage your to-do list, we compiled a list of tips to tackle your to-do list using a variety of online sources related to productivity and workflow management.

 Figuring out how you work can be the first step toward creating a manageable to-do list.
 Are you a paper-and-pen person who enjoys checking off boxes or crossing off finished tasks?
 Or are you a techie who enjoys finding the perfect app to record all those important tasks?
 Deciding the best method for you will go a long way to making sure that you stick with your to-do list and use it to increase productivity.

 There are so many agendas for managing time and tasks from personal planners to digital apps.
 Personal paper planners normally come in daily planners and formats that show entire weeks or months at a glance and also include appointment times at 15- or 30-minute intervals.
 Digital apps offer many options for creating and maintaining a to-do list.
 With a few mere keystrokes, you can color-code, add reminders, or seamlessly redistribute tasks on the list.